CircuitWorks1/EBR-1190-Engine-Simulation/README.md

 # EBR-1190-Engine-Simulation
 This is an engine sensor simulator designed for the EBR 1190rx/sx to diagnose a failed ECM.
+The project was started to assist with the reverse engineering of the CANbus system.
+The program focuses on simulating 2 main sensors.
+The crankshaft sensor(RPM) and the speed sensor.
+The crankshaft sensor is vital to the simulation, as the ECM will not acknowledge other input data, unless there is proper crankshaft data input to the ECM.